kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    ```

    Namespaces are required to define a context for modules when they are deployed on a network.
-   For local testing, you must define a namespace before you can define a keyset. testing, you must define a namespace before you define a local keyset.
+   For local testing, you must define a namespace before you can define a keyset.
    Keysets must be defined inside of a namespace.

-1. Add a signature using the `env-sigs` function for signing transactions to your environment.
+2. Add a signature using the `env-sigs` function for signing transactions to your environment.

    ```pact
    ;; Add a signature for signing transactions